Polymer/old-docs-site/1.0/docs/start/what-is-polymer.md

 Anyone can use these elements to build a simple web page.
 But they're limited.
-To build something as simple as a set of tabs, you need HTML plus CSS and usually script, too.
+To build something as simple as a set of tabs, you need HTML plus CSS and usually a script, too.

 With custom elements, you can extend the vocabulary of HTML with your own elements.
 Elements that provide sophisticated UI.
 Elements that are as easy to use as `<select>`: